leobezerra/academia/docs/index.md

 ## Science communication, networking, and community

+_You can check about my COVID-19 engagement and my communication and networking activities in Brazil [here](communication)._

 ### Unhyped AI Seminars

 <!--@ [Cajú Consultoria Nordestina](https://cajuconsultoria.com/en) & <a href="https://www.itaipuparquetec.org.br">Itaipu Parquetec Technology Park</a>-->